igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-ietf-ippm-explicit-flow-measurements.md

 packet loss, delay, and jitter measurements on live traffic.
 But, as mentioned in
-{{IPv6AltMark}}, it mainly applies to a network layer controlled domain managed with a Network Management System (NMS), where the CPE or the PE routers are the starting or the ending nodes. {{AltMark}} only provides measurement within the controlled domain in which the packets are marked.
-It does not inform the observer about loss or delay experienced by the flow outside of the marking domain, and it certainly does not help to determine whether the source of the loss or delay is upstream or downstream of the marking domain.
+{{IPv6AltMark}}, it mainly applies to a network layer controlled domain managed with a Network Management System (NMS), where the CPE or the PE routers are the starting or the ending nodes. {{AltMark}} provides measurement within a controlled domain in which the packets are marked.
+Therefore, {{AltMark}} is not easy to apply to end-to-end transport-layer connections, because the identification and the marking of the packets on the fly by the network nodes can be prevented because of the encrypted transport-layer headers (e.g. QUIC, TCP).

 This document defines Explicit Host-to-Network Flow Measurement Techniques, which are specifically designed for encrypted transport protocols.
 These hybrid